Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Conclusion

 \section{Conclusion}

-This paper proposes a novel RegistrationMamba with multi-expert feature learning for cross-modal remote sensing image registration.
-We first introduce the Mamba framework into image registration, which can efficiently capture global contextual features in the images with slight computational complexity by employing a multi-directional cross-scanning strategy.
-Additionally, this paper proposes a multi-expert feature learning (MEFL) strategy to further enhance the registration performance on images with limited textures.
-MEFL leverages multiple feature experts to extract discriminative information from various augmented images and employs a learnable soft router to fuse the features from multiple experts dynamically.
-MEFL can be seamlessly integrated into various frameworks, significantly boosting registration performance.
-Furthermore, we integrate an MFA module to extract fine-grained local information, facilitating effective interaction between global and local features and improving registration accuracy.
-RegistrationMamba effectively alleviates the cross-modal image registration in scenes with limited textures.
-However, for image scenes with extremely sparse textures and repeated textures, the performances of RegistrationMamba need to be further improved.
-In the future, we will combine the advantages of different registration frameworks to enhance the richness and discriminability of features and deal with these challenging image scenes.
+This paper proposes a novel multi-expert learning framework with the State Space Model (ME-SSM) for cross-modal remote sensing image registration.
+Firstly, ME-SSM proposes a multi-expert learning framework (MELF) to enhance feature extraction and improve image registration performance on images with limited textures.
+MELF leverages multiple feature experts to extract discriminative information from various transformed images and employs a learnable soft router to dynamically fuse the features from multiple experts.
+Secondly, we introduce the Mamba framework into image registration for the first time, which can efficiently capture global contextual features in images with slight computational complexity by employing a multi-directional cross-scanning strategy.
+Additionally, ME-SSM integrates an MFA module to further enhance multi-scale feature learning and facilitate effective interaction between global and local features, thereby improving registration accuracy.
+ME-SSM shows significant advantages in optical and SAR image registration, particularly for images with limited textures.
+However, the registration performance needs further improvement on the challenging images with very poor and highly repetitive textures.
+Additionally, remote sensing foundation models \cite{SelectionMAE, SARATR-X} have general feature representation capabilities, which can enhance shared feature learning from multi-modal images.
+In the future, we will explore integrating the foundation models with our MELF to improve cross-modal image registration performance.

+\begin{IEEEbiography}[{ }]{Wei Wang} received the B.E. degree from Guilin University of Electronic Technology, Guilin, China, in 2023, and is currently pursuing a master's degree at the Key Laboratory of Intelligent Perception and Image Understanding, Ministry of Education of China.
+His research interests include deep learning, image matching, and cross-view geo-localization. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Dou Quan} received the B.S. degree in 2015 and the Ph.D. degree in 2021, from Xidian University, Xi’an, China.
+She is currently an associate professor with the Key Laboratory of Intelligent Perception and Image Understanding of Ministry of Education of China, School of Artificial Intelligence, Xidian University.